Wade in the Water: Performances and recordings

 The Staple Singers performed their version of song that became a part of the civil rights movement in the United States.

 Bob Dylan's Minnesota Hotel Tape (December 22, 1961) performance of the song, likely based on the Staples Singers' rendition, was released as part of the historic 1969 Great White Wonder bootleg.

 Folk singer Judy Henske (1937-4/27/2022) sings it in the 1963 film Hootenanny Hoot.

 In 1966, Ramsey Lewis Trio's rendition of "Wade in the Water" was a popular instrumental hit, reaching #19 on the Hot 100.
 In Canada, it reached #32 and #31 in the UK.

 In 1967 Herb Alpert and the Tijuana Brass and Billy Preston published their instrumental versions of the song.

 In 1969 The Chambers Brothers recorded a combination studio and live from the Fillmore East album - Love, Peace and Happiness.
 "Wade in the Water" (arr.
 Joseph Chambers) is the first track on the live side.

+In 1970, Clover covered the song for their debut album.

+The Black women's a cappella group, Sweet Honey in the Rock, has sung renditions of Wade in the Water, including their 1987 live concert recording at Carnegie Hall in New York City.

 The melody was used for the 1988 Tony!
 Toni!
 Toné! hit "Little Walter."

 Eva Cassidy included a soft, jazz and blues inspired version on her album Songbird.
 It was released through Blix Street on May 19, 1998, two years after her death in 1996.

 In a 1996 album Steal Away by Charlie Haden and Hank Jones, which was reviewed by the New Yorker, Whitney Balliett as the best of the CDs at that time, Balliett said that—while, most of the numbers were "played straight but with the harmonic and rhythmic inflections that separate jazz from the rest of music"—on "Wade in the Water", however, Jones improvise[d] delicately."

 The Fisk Jubilee Singers performed at the Apollo Theater in New York—a well-known venue for African-American musicians—to a group of high school students in 2000.
 Normally the choir, use "few blues inflections or modern gospel melismas", but when they "did allow some in Wade in the Water, there was applause."